dankunis/ps_os_2020/exercise09/README.md

 different memory allocators without having to be recompiled.
 To this end, it receives the name of a _shared library_ as its first parameter, from which it will subsequently load the addresses of two functions, `my_malloc` and `my_free`, dynamically at run-time.
-See `man dlopen` as well as the lecture on "Linking, Loading, Libraries" for more information.
+See the man pages for `dlopen` and `dlsym` for more information.
+Also read up on how to compile a shared library with GCC.

 To test your implementation, and as a baseline for the following tasks, also create a shared library called `system_allocator.so`, which simply wraps